mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 TRAITS Armor (+6), Heightened Senses, Large (+6) BEHAVIOUR Carnivore, Hunter

 The Sachupe have been described as ‘horrific tentacled whales... only worse’.
 They are large deep-water predators capable of a surprising turn of speed, although they cannot turn quickly.
-Sachupe generally do not need to; their favoured attack is a rapid dash at the target with grabbing tentacles or an ambush from behind seabed cover.
+Sachupe generally do not need to; their favored attack is a rapid dash at the target with grabbing tentacles or an ambush from behind seabed cover.
 Smaller prey are grabbed and stuffed into the creature’s maw, whilst larger creatures may be rammed before being dragged to the mouth.
 Sachupe are adept at manoeuvring their prey so the first bite cripples the tail of a swimming creature.

 Sachupe are not a threat to an underwater colony’s structures but frequently mistake seabed farming or maintenance craft for rivals, prey or potential mates.
 They are intelligent enough to know that submarines contain edible creatures and have been known to drag one down below its crush depth or ram a vessel against rocks to crack its hull.
 Groups will sometimes gather close to an underwater settlement and drift outside, coming right up to viewing ports to peer in and testing the surface with their tentacles.